gedeschaines/propNav/README.md

 ## References ##

 Although references [3] through [5] were not consulted during development of the original Mathcad 3-DOF kinematic ideal pure proportional navigation missile model from which this Python program was derived, they were beneficial for implementation of "True", "ZEM" and "Augmented" proportional navigation formulations, and as validation sources.
 Reference [6] was consulted to verify original Mathcad expressions for inertial line of sight rotation rate calculations, reformulations to use standard guidance definition for "closing velocity" as "-dRlos/dt", and incorporation of Augmented True and Pure proportional navigation guidance laws.
+Reference [7] was consulted to resolve situations where gimble lock may occur during high g target pitching maneuvers for hard coded AAM engagement scenario cases replicating those presented in references [4] and [5].

 \[1] Paul Zarchan and A. Richard Seebass (Editor-in-Chief), "Tactical and Strategic Missile Guidance (Progress in Astronautics and Aeronautics, Vol 124)", American Institute of Aeronautics and Astronautics, Washington, D.C.,1990.